 The prices are very reasonable too.
-Even after spamming dishes (as seen in picture) it’s still less than $10 per head.
-I love the Pork Chop and Curry Sotong most, and of course, MORE CURRY ON MY RICE please!
+Even after spamming dishes (as seen in picture) it's still less than $10 per head.
+A doctor said that he loves the Pork Chop and Curry Sotong most, and requests more curry on his rice.

 Address: 71 Seng Poh Rd #01-49, Singapore 160071

 Hours: Mon to Sun 8 AM - 245 PM

 Great for an office get-together, perhaps when your boss decides to treat the department.
 Housed discreetly in the Medical Alumni Association, this old school "zhi char" restaurant serves up delicious Har Jiong Gai, Cereal Prawn and Deep Fried Frog Legs.

 Not forgetting their famous Fish Head Bee Hoon Soup too.

 Address: Alumni Medical Centre 2 College Road, Singapore 169850